neondatabase/website/content/docs/guides/liquibase-workflow.md

 From the [Neon console](https://console.neon.tech/app/projects), select your project and retrieve connection strings for your target and source databases from the **Connection Details** widget on the Neon **Dashboard**.

 <Admonition type="note">
-The target database is the database on your `dev1` branch where you will will do you development work, evolving your database schema.
+The target database is the database on your `dev1` branch where you will will do your development work, evolving your database schema.
 Your source database is where you will apply your schema changes later, once you are satisfied with the changes on your development branch.
 </Admonition>

 1. Select the `dev1` branch, the `blog` database, and copy the connection string.